 Failure to meet the DOT's requirements for drivers with Type 2 diabetes can have severe consequences.
 If a driver does not maintain a stable insulin regimen and proper control of their diabetes, they can lose their eligibility for the exemption, leading to a loss of their commercial driving privileges.

-Moreover, failure to comply with these requirements can result in legal and financial repercussions. know do I need an MC Number?
+Moreover, failure to comply with these requirements can result in legal and financial repercussions.
+Do I need an MC Number?
 The FMCSA enforces its regulations strictly, ensuring that all drivers on the road meet the necessary health and safety standards.

 Keeping up with DOT's Medical Certification and Requirements